jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 We will use Campuswire_ for class discussions outside of the classroom.
 It will serve as the discussion board for this quarter.
-If you've used Piazza before, it's very similar, though it has some additional features that I think are nice.
 The TAs and I will be on Campuswire to answer questions.

-It's best to ask your questions on Campuswire.
-That way, all of your classmates can see the answer instead of emailing the TA or me.
+On Campuswire, all of your classmates can see the answer instead of emailing the TA or me.
+Your question, and the answer to your question, can help somebody else who might have the same question.
 Additionally, you may get a faster response from one of your classmates.

-*Under construction.*

-In the spirit of the above, please post questions to everyone on Campuswire, if possible.
-This way, your question, and the answer to your question, can help somebody else who might have the same question.
+If you've used Piazza before, it's very similar, though it has some additional features that I think are nice, such as the direct messaging.

 We will change the visibility of questions posted only to instructors to everyone, if we deem it appropriate.
 If your question involves code you've written, or is about a personal issue, we will leave those private.
-The same applies to questions asked via direct message—we will redirect you to Campuswire if appropriate.
+The same applies to questions asked via direct message—we will ask you to repost to everyone if appropriate.

+Campuswire has a reputation system.
+The more you contribute to the class on Campuswire, the higher your reputation level becomes.
+To encourage you to participate on Campuswire, you will get extra credit depending on what reputation level you have achieved at the end of the course.
+For more information, see the `Extra Credit`_ section below.

 Other Important Information
 ---------------------------